People and Culture privacy statement

 Your rights in respect of your personal data which we hold

-You have various rights in relation to your personal data.
-For further information or to invoke these rights, please contact HR by emailing email@example.com.
+For further information or to invoke these rights, please contact the People and Culture Division by emailing email@example.com.
 MPS’s Data Protection Officer, David Wheeler, can be contacted by emailing DPO@medicalprotection.org

 Please see MPS’s data protection intranet pages or the Information Commissioner’s website at https://ico.org.uk/ for further information about data protection.